How many T-tessellations on $k$ lines? Existence of associated Gibbs measures on bounded convex domains: Notations and generalities on T-tessellations

 Let us have a closer look at T-tessellations.

 A T-tessellation $T$ is built on a set of lines $L$ that support its \emph{segments}.
-We shall write $s(l)$ for the segment supported by the line $l\in L$, and conversely $l(s)$ for the line that supports $s$.
+Since no two segments are aligned in a T-tessellation, there is a unique segment supported by each line $l \in L$.
+We shall write $s(l)$ for this segment.